Absinthe is more famous for the liquor that is produced from it than for its many uses in the garden.

 To prepare an absinthe infusion

 First, you must have dried the flowers in the shade.
-Leaves can be collected at the height of the blooming season.
+For maximum potency, collect leaves at the peak of the blooming season.

 Recipe for absinthe infusion